 During the two month testing period of the Vibe we didn't notice any major wear, despite viscose not always being the most durable, and the mesh webbing seeming fairly delicate.
 The seams were the cleanest and tightest of any of the pairs of boxer briefs we tested, showing good construction.
 One of our testers has owned this pair for nine months, and after lots of use, the elasticity of the waistband started to ripple and deteriorate.
-Pairs like the Smartwool Merino 150 have yet to have this issue after almost a year of use.
+Pairs like the Smartwool Merino 150 have yet to have this issue after a year and beyond

 Despite how thin the fabric feels, the Saxx boxer briefs dried more slowly than we expected, taking about two hours in the sun.
 We expect this is because of the absorbent fabric, as well as a waistband on the thicker side and extra mesh in the middle.
 Still, they will dry quickly enough to have a fresh pair after drying them overnight.